austin-darrow/dash-dashboard/README.md

 The full web app is currently hosted [here](http://129.114.38.28).
 Login is required.
 The lite web app is currently hosted [here](http://129.114.38.28:8051).

-Installation / Update
+Installation Instructions
 ------------
-1. On your local PC, pull the application files from the [GitHub repository](https://github.com/austin-darrow/dash-dashboard).
+1. On your VM, pull the application files from the [GitHub repository](https://github.com/austin-darrow/dash-dashboard).
 ```
 git clone git@github.com:austin-darrow/dash-dashboard.git
 ```